Shopify/polaris/src/components/KeyboardAccessories/README.md

   - 44pt on iOS
   - 48dp on Android
 - Include a horizontally swipeable interaction if there is a lot of content or a large number of actions you need to make available to merchants
-  - Provide an easy hint or introduction to make the merchant aware of the swipe interaction
+  - Provide an easy hint or introduction to make merchants aware of the swipe interaction
-- Make actions grouped and expandable if possible, in order to reduce visual noise and complexity for the merchant
+- Make actions grouped and expandable if possible, in order to reduce visual noise and complexity for merchants

 ---